Jerry Miley: Life and career

 Later in his career, in 1936, Miley appeared in the film Charlie Chan's Secret, playing Allen Colby, the murdered heir and nephew of Henrietta Colby Lowell (Henrietta Crosman).
-He appeared in films such as Pajamas (as Russell Forrest), Paris in Spring, The Foxes of Harrow, Nightmare Alley, Down Among the Sheltering Palms, Fury at Furnace Creek, One in a Million and Rock Island Trail.
+He appeared in films such as Pajamas (as Russell Forrest), Paris in Spring, The Foxes of Harrow, Nightmare Alley, The Foxes of Harrow, Down Among the Sheltering Palms, Fury at Furnace Creek, One in a Million and Rock Island Trail.

-Miley retired from acting in 1952, last appearing in the film Les Misérables, starring Michael Rennie, Debra Paget, Robert Newton and Edmund Gwenn.
+Miley retired from acting in 1952, last appearing in the film Les Misérables.

 Death

-Miley died on June 11, 1979, in Santa Barbara, California, at the age of 79.
+Miley died of a cardiac arrest on June 11, 1979, in Santa Barbara, California, at the age of 79.
 He was buried at Santa Barbara Cemetery.